Last updated 21.4.2021.

 A user has a right to opt-out of any otherwise legal marketing purposes we use their information for, in particular, marketing offers sent by email.

 A user has the right to cancel their account and have all related information destroyed.
 This can be done via the "Edit profile" page.
-This does not include any communications outside the platform, e.g. emails, and does not include information sent via the contact form.
+This does not include any communications outside the platform, e.g. emails, and does not include: a) information sent via the contact form b) answers to anonymous surveys where a user has entered their email address or other contact information.

 Users have a right to lodge a complaint with a supervisory authority.